-Regeneration of data shared libraries and zip files is not available on Microsoft Windows.
+Regeneration of data shared libraries, zip files, and RPM files is not available on Microsoft Windows.

 Regenerating Data Shared Libraries

 Learn how to regenerate the Oracle Instant Client data shared libraries libociei.so and libociicus.so.

 You can regenerate the Oracle Call Interface (OCI) Oracle Instant Client data shared libraries libociei.so and libociicus.so using the following commands in an Administrator install of a full Oracle Database Client: